salmannotkhan/typing-test/README.md

 The `Dockerfile` at the root is the source of building the image.
 By default **port** `3000` is exposed by the container.
 You can change it to a different port if require via docker run.

-To build the image, you can run,
+To build the image, you can run (development build), `docker build -t typing-test-app .`

-`docker build -t typing-test-app .`
+**For production build use the Dockerfile.prod file** [Port 80 is exposed in production mode] `docker build -f Dockerfile.prod -t typing-test-app:prod .`

 > _Remember, the . (dot) sign is very necessary to provide the build context to the docker runtime._